zatura33/MemorizeOpenFilesFromFromBranches/README.md

 **How does this save time ?**
-It is keeping in memory the last opened files in your branch from visual studio and when you get back on this branch there is a prompt window that ask you if you want to open back the files you use to have when you where in this branch last time..
+It is keeping in memory the last opened files in your branch from visual studio and when you get back on this branch there is a prompt window that ask you if you want to open back the files you use to have when you where in this branch last time.